 c.
 Salvation is achieved through faith in the message of Christ and obedience to the gospel, Romans 1:5, Romans 10:16, Romans 16:25-27.

 4. Finally, God has left this message in the hands of men.
-The message of salvation was not given to angels but unto the preacher.
+The message of salvation was not given to angels but to the preacher.
 Notice: “But we have this treasure (the gospel) in earthen vessels that the excellence of the power may be of God and not of us,” 2 Corinthians 4:7.
 God has left the preaching of the gospel in the hands of his servants – the preachers.

 a.
 How did Cornelius and his house hear?
 He sent for the preacher.

-1. Lydia during her hour of prayer: “And on the sabbath we went out of the city by a river side, where prayer was wont to be made; and we sat down, and spake unto the women which resorted thither.
+1. Lydia during her hour of prayer: “And on the sabbath, we went out of the city by a river side, where prayer was wont to be made; and we sat down, and spake unto the women which resorted thither.
 And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul.
 And when she was baptized, and her household, she besought us, saying, if ye have judged me to be faithful to the Lord, come into my house, and abide there.
 And she constrained us,” Acts 16:13-15; Proverbs 16:1.
-Paul was instructing them about the scriptures.
+Paul instructed them about the scriptures.

 2. Nehemiah: “So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading,” Nehemiah 8:8.
+He caused them to understand the scriptures.

 2. Three men inquired for him at the gate, Acts 10:17.

 3. The Spirit's words to Peter: “While Peter thought about the vision, the Spirit said to him, Behold three men are seeking you.
-Arise therefore, go down and go with them, doubting nothing; for I have sent them,” Acts 10:19-20.
+Arise, therefore, go down and go with them, doubting nothing; for I have sent them,” Acts 10:19-20.

-E. Men rehearsed to Peter Angel’s visit to Cornelius house.
+E. Men rehearsed to Peter Angel’s visit to Cornelius' house.
 Notice:

 1. First, they spoke to Cornelius’ character: “A just man, one who fears God and has a good reputation among all the nations of the Jews,” Acts 10:22.
 These men were under orders!
-Illustrate: Summon sent for Peter!

 2. Second, they spoke to Cornelius’ visitor: “He was divinely instructed by a holy angel, a man standing before him in bright clothing,” Acts 10:22; Acts 10:30.

 3. Third, they spoke to the angel’s instruction: “To summon you to his house,” Acts 10:22.
 Peter was being ordered to the “house of Cornelius.”
+Let’s not forget God has sent these men.
+Peter was told: “I have sent them.”
+Go with them, “doubting nothing.”
+Now Peter is also being placed under orders!

 4. Four, they spoke to Cornelius’ desire for Peter: “To hear words from you,” Acts 10:22.
 Peter’s work was to: “Deliver words whereby Cornelius and his house might be saved.”
 This was the gospel of Christ, Romans 1:16.
+It is “the power of God unto salvation.”
+All Peter would say, and command were the: “Words Cornelius and his house must hear and do to be saved.”
+Remember this,

-5. Conclusion: The angel did not tell him the words of salvation, but said: "Peter would tell him what to do."
-Be careful when angels instruct you in the way of the Lord.
-It might not be the angel of the Lord, 2 Corinthians 11:13-15.
-Read and exhort!
+5. Conclusion: The angel did not tell him the words of salvation but said: "Peter would tell him what to do."

 a.
-God has left this message in the hands of his servants, the preachers and evangelists of the gospel of Christ.
+God has left this message in the hands of his servants, the preachers, and evangelists of the gospel of Christ.
 They have the: “Words of life by which you and your entire household can be saved,” Acts 11:14.
 See also Acts 8:26-39.

 b.
 Remember the words of the treasurer when asked: “Do you understand what you read?”
 He replied, “How can I except some man should guide me,” Acts 8:31.